joerg/LabViewGitEnv/README.md

 Usage on Windows
 ----------------

+### Quick start

+To download and install LabViewGitEnv for every GIT user on your system, open a GIT Bash shell and issue the following commands

+	mkdir -p /c/repos/other && cd /c/repos/other
+	git clone -b windows git://github.com/joerg/LabViewGitEnv.git
+	cd LabViewGitEnv
+	bin/LVBootstrap.sh --system

+, where `/c/repos/other` is where you place your forked GitHub projects.

+## Full details

 You can install this system wide or per user.
 If you have administrative rights I suggest installing it system wide.

 ### System wide install